Linushaddai99/react-todo-app/README.md

 ### Install

-> Install this project with:
+> Install this project with steps:

 ```
 cd react-todo-app